Home / Blog / The Truth About Wikipedia’s Credibility

 Examples of Reliable Information on Wikipedia

 Wikipedia is frequently criticized for its reliability; nonetheless, there are instances of reliable information on the platform.
 An illustration of this can be found in the Wikipedia article on the Nobel Prize in Physiology or Medicine.
-This article offers the only reliable source of precise, accurate source and current information regarding the laureates of this esteemed award, encompassing their names, breakthroughs, and contributions to the medical field.
+This article offers the only reliable, up-to-date source of information on the laureates of this esteemed award, including their names, breakthroughs, and contributions to the medical field.
 Dependable sources, including scientific journals, peer-reviewed sources, official Nobel Prize announcements, and biographical accounts from reputable institutions, support the validity of this information.
 The Truth About Wikipedia’s Credibility

 Another compelling example of reliable information on Wikipedia is the article dedicated to the Apollo 11 moon landing.
 This article presents comprehensive details on this historic event, elucidating the names of the astronauts, the mission schedule, and the scientific accomplishments achieved during the mission.
 The reliability of this information is corroborated by primary sources, such as NASA mission reports, photographs, and audio recordings.